 When your suspension ends, the notation is removed from your transcript, and access to the registrar is reinstated.

 Because students who live in IU residence halls must be enrolled in classes, students who are on suspension cannot live in IU residence halls.
+Information about cancelling your housing contract can be found on the Residential Programs and Services site.

 If you live in a fraternity or sorority house, you should contact your national headquarters or house corporation to find out if you have to be enrolled in classes to live in your chapter house.